ShobhitShah1/ShobhitShah1/README.md

 Embark on this thrilling quest of creating extraordinary mobile experiences.
 Whether it's fixing bugs, optimizing performance, or dreaming up new features, every contribution is a step toward greatness.

-**Remember, the best code is not just functional; it's a masterpiece that inspires.
+**Remember, the best code is not just functional. it's a masterpiece that inspires.
 Happy coding!** 🌈🚀

 ![HeheBoy](https://media.tenor.com/COcSmM3DDf0AAAAC/he-hehe.gif)